Jakerevans/WPBookList/readme.txt

 =6.1.0= - Added the Comments Extension on the Extensions page, added a 'Clear WPBookList Cache' button on the 4 WPBookList Settings pages, improved the Stats area on the front-end to report the values for an entire Library and not just which page the user is viewing, various other code improvements.

 =6.1.1= - Fixed the Similar Titles Section - If the user has specifed Similar Titles when adding a book, those titles will be displayed, as opposed to similar titles found from Amazon.
 The titles will link to various location in this order of importance: An existing WPBookList Post, An existing WPBookList Page, Amazon, or no link.
 Also fixed several bugs in the Showing/Hiding of items within the Book View.

+=6.1.2= - Removed the 'Filter_var' function call inside of the 'Empty' construct on line 1145 of class-wpbooklist-general-functions.php file.